 14. Rapportive

-There’s a lot of profile detailing tools that are more updated than Rapportive but I still find it pretty handy for outreach people.
+There are many profile detailing tools that are more updated than Rapportive, but I still find it pretty handy for outreach to people.

-Trying to personalize is heavy if you aren’t able to see straight from Gmail details of people you’re reaching out to.
-It keeps you away from your screen, by opening new tabs to check out the blog, its about me page, or other details that you need to personalize your pitch.
+Trying to personalize is heavy if you can’t see straight from Gmail details of the people you’re contacting.
+It keeps you away from your screen by opening new tabs to check out the blog, its about me page, or other details you need to personalize your pitch.

 Rapportive gives you a list of important details about your contact person, helping you to speed up personalization at its best.